 Total Mintage: 6,350,000

-The obverse side of the 3 largest Hidalgo Gold Pesos (10 Peso, 5 Peso and 2.5 Peso) bears the image of the pastor Don Miguel Hidalgo y Costilla, the Mexican "Father of the Nation" who started the revolution that escalated to the War of Independence on the 16th of September 1810.
+The obverse side of the three largest Hidalgo Gold Pesos (10 Peso, 5 Peso and 2.5 Peso) bears the image of the pastor Don Miguel Hidalgo y Costilla, the Mexican "Father of the Nation" who started the revolution that escalated to the Mexican War of Independence on the 16th of September 1810.
 Hidalgo died as a martyr in front of an execution squad shortly after the revolution began.
-The 10 Peso ("Diez Pesos") and 5 Peso (“Cinco Pesos”) coins have the denomination, year of mintage and mint mark M engraved along the coin's edge, but the 2.5 Peso ("Dos Y Medio Pesos") coin doesn't contain a mint mark.
+The 10 Peso gold coin ("Diez Pesos") and 5 Peso gold coin ("Cinco Pesos") has the denomination, year of mintage and mint mark M engraved along the coin's edge.
+The 2.5 Peso gold coin ("Dos Y Medio Pesos") doesn't contain a mint mark though.

-The design of the obverse side of the 2 Peso Hidalgo coin is different in that it only depicts a harvest wreath along with the coin’s denomination (“Dos Pesos”), the year of mintage on top and the mint mark of the mint in Mexico City at the bottom.
+The obverse design of the 2 Peso gold coins is different in that it only depicts a harvest wreath along with the coin’s denomination ("Dos Pesos"), the year of mintage on top and the mint mark of the mint in Mexico City at the bottom.

 The Mexican Coat of Arms is depicted on the reverse side of the coins.
-It shows an eagle perched upon a cactus holding a serpent in its powerful beak and talons.
-“Estados Unidos Mexicanos” is inscribed above the eagle image.
+It shows an eagle perched upon a cactus that is holding a serpent in its powerful beak and talons.
+The inscription "Estados Unidos Mexicanos" appears above the image of the eagle.

-The edge of the 10 and 5 Peso Hidalgo gold coins is lettered with the words INDEPENDENCIA Y LIBERTAD (Independence and Freedom).
+The edge of the 10 Peso gold coins and 5 Peso gold coins is lettered with the words INDEPENDENCIA Y LIBERTAD (Independence and Freedom).

-All 4 Mexican Hidalgo Gold coins were heavily restruck.
-The 10 Peso coin had 954.983 pieces restruck between 1961 and 1972.
+All four denominations of the Mexican Gold Hidalgo were heavily restruck.
+The 10 Peso coin had 954,983 pieces restruck between 1961 and 1972.
 These restrikes bear the date 1959 which makes it very hard to impossible to distinguish them from the original 1959 coins.
-"Matte" restrikes of the 10 Hidalgo Gold Peso were issued in 1996.
+Matte restrikes of the 10 Peso Hidalgo gold coin were issued in 1996.

-More than 9,3 million 5 Peso Gold Hidalgo coins were minted between 1905 and 1955.
-The lowest mintage year was 1905 with 18,000 pieces which was followed by the highest mintage year in 1906 when more than 4,6 million coins were minted.
+More than 9.3 million 5 Peso gold coins were minted between 1905 and 1955.
+The lowest mintage year was 1905 with 18,000 pieces which was followed by the highest mintage year in 1906 when more than 4.6 million coins were minted.

-More than 6,3 million 2 Peso Gold Hidalgo coins were minted between 1919 and 1948.
-Only 10.000 pieces were minted in 1944 whereas close to 4,3 million coins had been minted in 1920.
-The fate of the 45.000 coins that were supposedly minted in 1948 is unknown since none are known to exist.
+More than 6.3 million 2 Peso gold coins were minted between 1919 and 1948.
+Only 10,000 pieces were minted in 1944 whereas close to 4.3 million coins had been minted in 1920.
+The fate of the 45,000 coins that were supposedly minted in 1948 is unknown since none are known to exist.
 Any 1948 issues that are available on the market can be presumed to be counterfeit.

 The Mexican Gold Libertad page gives more information about the coins and allows you to compare current prices.